 First of all, the brain of a human being is much bigger.
 Most mammals have much smaller brains, although there are a few exceptions in the primate world.
 The brain contains an inner part with an outer part wrapped around it.
 The inner part is much the same in humans and animals – it contains the processing of primitive emotions like fear and anger, involuntary functions like heart rate and temperature, and other simple functions.
 The main difference with humans is that the cerebral cortex is bigger.
 This area deals with more abstract thinking tasks such as language.

 The brain is a fascinating part of the body.
-In fact, no other part of the body is research so much but so little understood.
-Modern technology makes study of the brain much easier and more revealing today than ever before, but we still have a long way to go before we truly understand how the brain works.
+In fact, no other part of the body is researched so much but so little understood.
+Modern technology makes the study of the brain much easier and more revealing today than ever before, but we still have a long way to go before we truly understand how the brain works.